Clan Apis: Plot

 A honey bee from a different group is halted from entering the newly built hive.
 After she kills one of the guarding bees, they retaliate by surrounding and killing her with heat.
 Meanwhile, Nyuki is tasked to work on constructing honeycombs with other honey bees named Ari and Bij while constantly talking about the wonders of comb construction.
 Zambur comes across her again and asks for some honey.
 She wonders why and he explains his purpose as a drone bee, to mate with a queen and die afterwards.
 She is baffled but he gladly accepts this role.

 Dvorah suggests that she should be a forager, but she refuses due to her previous experience on the outside.
 As they were arguing, a woodpecker begins drilling into the hive.
 Dvorah heads outside while Nyuki tries to comfort the bee larvae in their cells.
 Dvorah targets the woodpecker's eye as a weak point and strikes with her stinger but as a result is mortally wounded.
 Nyuki, refusing to let her go by an undertaker bee, brings her outside herself.
 Dvorah tells her one last story about a leaf she saw eventually blown off of a branch, falling onto a stream, and gliding along the top of it to tell her to stop hiding from the world and her life.

-Time passes by, and Nyuki is now an older bee teaching other younger bees techniques like the waggle dance.
+Time passes, and Nyuki is now an older bee teaching other younger bees techniques like the waggle dance.
 She makes friends with another honey bee named Melissa who becomes more reluctant to letting her continue foraging.
 Nyuki frequently gathers the nectar from a flower named Bloomington and tells sedentary jokes to it.
 During her last foraging trip, her wings give out and she lands far away from the hive.
 She crawls all the way to Bloomington and it realizes she is dying.
 Sisyphus hear its cry for help and finds her again under it.
 She retells one of Dvorah's "World Flower" stories rewarding bees in the afterlife where they will never need to work ever again and just socialize on its grand stem.
 She bases her big plan off this story by enriching herself into the soil for Bloomington so next spring Melissa can bring back its nectar back to the hive.
 They understood her intentions and mourn for her passing.

 Next spring, Bloomington sprouts back up again and awaits only for Melissa to arrive to offer its nectar.
 It tells her how Nyuki wanted to return home as a full load of nectar.
 Melissa happily understands and brings the nectar back to the hive.